vic2019/hello_world/README.md

 # hello world
 This is not a real project.
-I'm just learning how to use github.
+I'm just learning how to use git.